jacobhallberg/pytorch_stylegan_encoder/README.md

 <img src="assets/images/latent_difference.png">

 ### What are the benifits of using a mapping network to create a latent space?
-In traditional GAN architecture, the input vector z is sampled from a gaussian distribution.
-The issue with sampling from a guassian distribution and then generating images from the sampled vectors z, is that if the features of your data distrubtion do not follow a guassian distribution the sampled vectors z contain features that never existed in your data distrubtion.
+In traditional GAN architecture, the input vector z is sampled from a uniform gaussian distribution.
+The issue with sampling from a uniform guassian distribution and then generating images from the sampled vectors z, is that if the features of your data distrubtion do not follow a guassian distribution the sampled vectors z contain features that never existed in your data distrubtion.
 This causes the generator to generate images with features never seen in your data distribution.

 |  Actual Feature Distribution | Gaussian Feature Distribution  |
 |---|---|